Venumadhavmule/Venumadhavmule/README.md

 # About me
 - This is my personal repository
 ## My interests are
-- Playing chess,
+- Playing chess
-- Building android applications,
+- Building android applications
-- Ui designing,
+- Ui designing
 ## My skills are
-- *Android development*,
+- *Android development*
-- *UI designing*,
+- *UI designing*
 - *Programming*
 ## Personal traits
 - Mostly i like to work in joyful and humourable environment